bradcush/document/README.md

 # Document

-Visual Studio Code extension for viewing documentation directly inside VS Code using a webview.
+Visual Studio Code extension for viewing documentation from [cheat.sh](https://cht.sh) directly inside VS Code using a webview.
 Documentation is supported for most programming languages based on the current file type and selected symbol in the focused document.

 ## Using document